 The opioid overdose epidemic is the worst public health crisis in Pennsylvania, and the nation, in almost a generation.
-The Wolf Administration takes an all-hands-on deck approach to prevent the disease from happening, rescue those suffering and get Pennsylvanians into treatment.
+The Wolf Administration takes an all-hands-on deck approach to preventing addiction, saving lives and getting Pennsylvanians into treatment.
 This dashboard provides data behind Pennsylvania's response to the crisis collected through the Governor's Opioid Disaster Declaration.

-Pennsylvania is making progress and preliminary data is showing a decline in drug overdose deaths, but there is more work to do.
+Preliminary data is showing a decline in drug overdose deaths, but there is more work to do.
 Pennsylvania continues to focus on saving lives, expanding treatment access and getting patients into treatment.
-The crisis has built over decades, and while it will take time to end this epidemic, there is hope.
-Pennsylvanians should continue to have hope for our families, for our communities and for patients who need treatment for the disease of addiction.